2020 toy and gaming trends report

 We’re also seeing changing consumer attitudes shift new product development in progressive ways.
 One example in the dolls category comes from Mattel.
 The company is launching the world’s first-ever gender-neutral doll - a reflection of the growing non-binary community, young people’s increasing distaste for labels and a surge in demand for global inclusivity.

-5. Building take a virtual turn.
+5. Building takes a virtual turn.

 Thinking further outside the box than traditional LEGO building blocks, creative and reusable compounds such as kinetic sand, dough, putty, and slime are now widely being used to allow children to familiarise themselves with different textures, designs and styles of construction.